herkkules/herkkules/README.md

 >  - **Rugged Systems:**  I design systems that remain stable under stress, ensuring operational continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer.

->  - **Nordic Design:** Purpose, simplicity and practicality are the guidelines of my Design Thinking.
+>  - **Nordic Design:** Purpose, simplicity and practicality are the guidelines of my design tenets.

 >  - **Decentralised Architecture:** For organisations with sensitive or decentralised operations, I develop architectures that prioritise usability, scalability, and security while providing seamless performance.